dvberkel/deck-remote/README.md

 -----------

 While developing [nodemon][5] is an indispensable tool.
-It restarts the application when underlying are files are changed.
+It restarts the application when underlying files are changed.
 To start the nodemon serving the deck remote server run

     node_modules/.bin/nodemon server.js